-\begin{prop} Suppose that $T : V \to V$ is a unital positive linear map for AOU spaces $V$ and $W$.
-Then \begin{enumerate} \item $T : V \to W$ is an order embedding if and only if it is an isometry with respect to the minimal order norms. \item if $T : V \to W$ is a quotient map with respect to the order norms, then it is an order quotient map. \end{enumerate} \end{prop}
+\begin{prop} Suppose that $T : V \to W$ is a unital positive linear map for Archimedean ordered $*$-vector spaces $V$ and $W$.
+Then \begin{enumerate} \item $T : V \to W$ is an order embedding if and only if it is an isometry with respect to the minimal order norms, and \item $T : V \to W$ is an order quotient map if it is a quotient map with respect to the order norms. \end{enumerate} \end{prop}